 Q. Do GST credits apply to CTP?

 A. There are two premiums for each vehicle Class under the Queensland Scheme.
 A 'private' premium (no Input Tax Credit entitlement) does not provide the vehicle owner with a Tax Invoice after payment of the registration and the GST paid in the CTP premium is not claimable from the Australian Tax Office.
-A 'business' premium (which has an Input Tax entitlement) does provide the vehicle owner with a Tax Invoice issued by Queensland Transport along with the new registration label and the GST is claimable from the Australian Tax Office.
-The Vehicle Registration Notice issued for each registration renewal to you by Queensland Transport shows under the insurer information either (NO ITCE) representing a ‘private’ premium or (YES ITCE) for a ‘business’ premium.
-If on review, you believe the tax status is incorrect, you should contact Queensland Transport on 13 23 80 (select Option 1 and then Option 3), to advise them of your correct tax status.
-Queensland Transport will then issue a new Vehicle Registration Renewal Notice for you to pay.
+A 'business' premium (which has an Input Tax entitlement) does provide the vehicle owner with a Tax Invoice issued by the Department of Transport and Main Roads along with the new registration label and the GST is claimable from the Australian Tax Office.
+The Vehicle Registration Notice issued for each registration renewal to you by the Department of Transport and Main Roads if applicable shows under the insurer information either (NO ITCE) representing a ‘private’ premium or (YES ITCE) for a ‘business’ premium.
+If on review, you believe the tax status is incorrect, you should contact the Department of Transport and Main Roads on 13 23 80 (select Option 1 and then Option 3), to advise them of your correct tax status.
+The Department of Transport and Main Roads will then issue a new Vehicle Registration Renewal Notice for you to pay.
 This Notice re-issue takes up to 14 days to be received.

 Please note – if your vehicle registration expires during this change process you will be charged a loading for the late payment.